2lian/Motion-Stack/README.md

 Modular walking robots or a single robotic arm, seamlessly bring your robots to life with just a URDF!
 Built for maximum flexibility, ease of use, and source-code customization.

 # Guides:

+Clone, then open the full html documentation in your browser : `./docs/build/html/index.html`

 * [Installation](docs/build/markdown/manual/install.md)
 * [How to start](docs/build/markdown/manual/start.md)